sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/orders-overview.md

 Bulk operations are available when selecting Orders from related checkboxes.
 They offer the same operations as for individual Orders.

-When selecting Orders, then related buttons for bulk operations become visible in the upper part of the screen holding captions similar to the above explained operations.
+When selecting Orders, then related buttons for bulk operations become visible in the upper part of the window holding captions similar to the above explained operations.

 ## Filters